Can the double-slit experiment distinguish between quantum interpretations?: Summary and Discussion

 \section{Summary and Discussion}

 When and where does the wave function collapse?
 How one can model a detector in quantum theory?
 These are the questions that we investigated in this work.
-We tried to show that there is no agreed answer for these questions, even for the double-slit experiment that \textit{has in it the heart of quantum mechanics} \cite{aharonov2017finally}.
+We tried to show that there is no agreed-upon answer for these questions, even for the double-slit experiment that \textit{has in it the heart of quantum mechanics} \cite{aharonov2017finally}.
 This is a practical encounter with the measurement problem \cite{galapon2009theory}.
 In this regard, we numerically investigated and compared the main proposed answers to these questions for a double-slit setup with a horizontal detection screen.
 It is shown that these proposals lead to experimentally distinguishable predictions, thanks to the current single-atom detection technology.

 In this work, we suggest the meta-stable helium atom as a proper coherent source of the matter wave, however, other sources may lead to some practical improvements.
 For example, using heavier condensate atoms can lead to more clear discrepancies.
+Recently, S. Roncallo and coworkers suggest an interesting experiment, using the $^{87}\text{Rb}$ Bose-Einstein condensate trapped in an accelerator ring \cite{pandey2019hypersonic}, to probe the various arrival time proposals \cite{roncallo2023does}.
+Moreover, pairs of entangled atoms, for example in a double-double slit setup, may lead to predictions that are more distinguishable \cite{kazemi2022detection,anastopoulos2017time,Rafsanjani2023Non}.

-Moreover, it is worth noting that although the experiment with photons may have some practical advantages, there are more complications in its theoretical analysis.
+Finally, it is worth noting that, although the experiment with photons may have some practical advantages, there are more complications in its theoretical analysis.
 This is partially because of the relativistic localization-causality problem \cite{Hegerfeldt1985Violation,sebens2019electromagnetism,Kazemi2018Probability,Terno2014}.
-The theoretical investigation of a proposed experiment for photons would be an interesting extension of the present work, which has been left for future studies.
+The theoretical investigation of the proposed experiment for photons would be an interesting extension of the present work, which has been left for future studies.